USA Banner

 Rural and Tribal Assistance Pilot Program

-The Infrastructure Investment and Jobs Act (also known as the Bipartisan Infrastructure Law or BIL) enhances the Build America Bureau’s capacity to help more communities advance transformative infrastructure projects that enhance the safety, efficiency, and equity of the country’s transportation system.
-A key enhancement was the creation of multiple new programs to be administered by the Build America Bureau, resulting in enhanced technical assistance to support communities without the resources to explore innovative financing and project delivery methods for their projects.
+The Infrastructure Investment and Jobs Act (IIJA) expanded the Build America Bureau’s capacity to help more communities advance infrastructure projects that enhance the safety, efficiency, and quality of the country’s transportation system.
+This included the creation of multiple new programs to be administered by the Bureau that provide technical assistance to help communities explore innovative financing and project delivery methods for their projects.

 • feasibility studies